Beastslash/about/governance/policies/hiring.md

 # Hiring policy
+## Hiring power
+All officers and their designees are empowered to create and manage job postings in addition to hiring staff members.

 ## Staff requirements
 These requirements apply to all staff members, including employees, interns, and contractors.
 * All staff members must be eighteen or older.
 Contracts and agreements signed by minors are voidable regardless of the language.